 - Variable donation options

-- Support more than one organization in single transactions
+- Buyers may support more than one nonprofit in a single transaction

 - Gift wrapping